holaphil/amazing-maple-e08ae/src/pages/index.md

     title: Recent Roles
     subtitle: >-
       A few of my most recent and work experience.
-Select “Work” in main navigation to view them all.
+Select “Work” in main navigation to view other roles.
     projects_number: 2
     view_all_label: View All
     view_all_url: portfolio